 DAVIES: We're speaking with actor Hank Azaria.
 He stars as a baseball broadcaster with a very colorful life in the IFC series "Brockmire."
-The fourth season premieres Wednesday at 10.
+The show's four seasons are now available on multiple platforms.
 We'll be back after a short break.
 This is FRESH AIR.

 (SOUNDBITE OF ALEXANDRE DESPLAT'S "CHOIR BOYS FAREWELL (TO THE PUPPETS)")

-DAVIES: This is FRESH AIR, and we're speaking with actor Hank Azaria.
-You would know him from a host of voices on "The Simpsons" and many other roles.
-He stars as a baseball broadcaster whose life takes some strange turns in the series "Brockmire."
-The fourth season premieres Wednesday at 10 on IFC.
-The first three seasons are available on Hulu.
+DAVIES: This is FRESH AIR.
+Let's get back to the interview I recorded last year with actor Hank Azaria.
+You'd know him from his many voices on "The Simpsons" and other roles.
+He stars as a baseball broadcaster whose life takes some strange turns in the IFC series "Brockmire."
+When we spoke, the show had begun its fourth and final season.

 AZARIA: We had to - some.
 I'm not going to name names.